mosas/chatbot-ui/README.md

 ## Official Hosted Version

-Check back soon for an official hosted version of Chatbot UI.
+Check back soon for an official hosted version of Apiskey.

 ## Support